Career Change? Consider Nursing.

 - A college graduate with a baccalaureate degree in field other than nursing must complete following courses:

-- Organic Chemistry (may need General Chemistry as a pre-requisite)
+- Organic Chemistry with lab (may need General Chemistry as a pre-requisite)

 - Anatomy & Physiology 1